astronomer/docs/learn/intro-to-airflow.md

 - **ETL/ELT for analytics**: [90% of Airflow users](https://airflow.apache.org/survey/), use it for Extract-Transform-Load (ETL) and Extract-Load-Transfrom (ELT) patterns related to data analytics, which makes it the most common use case.
 Often, these pipelines support critical operational processes like regulatory reports.
 For an example use case, see [ELT with Airflow and dbt Core](use-case-airflow-dbt.md).
 - **ETL/ELT for business operations**: 68% of Airflow users have used Airflow to orchestrate data supporting their business directly, creating data-powered applications and products, often in combination with MLOps pipelines.
 For an example use case, see [The Laurel Algorithm: MLOps, AI, and Airflow for Perfect Timekeeping](https://www.astronomer.io/events/webinars/the-laurel-algorithm-mlops-ai-and-airflow-for-perfect-timekeeping-video/).
 - **MLOps**: 28% of Airflow users are already orchestrating Machine Learning Operations (MLOps) with Apache Airflow.
+An overview of best practices when using Airflow for MLOps can be found in [Best practices for orchestrating MLOps pipelines with Airflow](airflow-mlops.md).
 For an example use case, see [Use Cohere and OpenSearch to analyze customer feedback in an MLOps pipeline](use-case-llm-customer-feedback.md).
 - **Spinning up and down infrastructure**: Airflow can be used to spin up and down infrastructure, for example, to run create and delete temporary tables in a database or spin up and down a Spark cluster.
 For an example use case, see [Use Airflow setup/ teardown to run data quality checks in an MLOps pipeline](use-case-setup-teardown-data-quality.md).

 Of course, these are just a few examples, you can orchestrate almost any kind of batch workflows with Airflow.